Using Bridges' GPU nodes

 Profiling and Debugging

-The environment variables PGI_ACC_TIME, PGI_ACC_NOTIFY and PGI_ACC_DEBUG can provide profiling and debugging information for your job.
+For OpenACC codes, the environment variables PGI_ACC_TIME, PGI_ACC_NOTIFY and PGI_ACC_DEBUG can provide profiling and debugging information for your job.
 Specific commands depend on the shell you are using.